Last reviewed on 10th October 2023 by Martin Alexander (Mortgage Advisor)

-- You may want to keep your original mortgage deal
+- You’d like to keep your existing mortgage deal

-- You have an early repayment charge you want to avoid
+- You have early repayment charges (ERC) from remortgaging

 - You don’t want to extend your mortgage term